 To protect your apps, use your fingerprint or choose between pattern locks or a PIN.
 Smart AppLock also boasts less memory usage and no delay after a restart of your device.
 It also sends you break-in alerts when someone tries to open an app with an invalid code.

-AppLock Pro is the only app that costs money, but we think its efficacy and its feature of taking a picture if an incorrect passcode is entered, makes it worth its $1.99 price point.
+AppLock Pro is the only app that costs money, but we think its efficacy and its feature of taking a picture if an incorrect passcode is entered make it worth its $.99-cent price point.
 You can also set up a “Crash screen,” which hides which apps are locked and which aren’t.

 Other Android security features to use

 There are a few other Android features you can utilize to protect apps with lots of personal data stored on them, as well as protect your phone overall.
 The first one is Screen Pinning, and the other, available on Samsung Android phones, is Secure Folder.

 With Screen Pinning, you can lock your phone’s screen to a particular app.
 If any attempt is made to leave the app or close it, your lock screen will activate.

 For example, if a thief or snoop goes right to your banking app, Screen Pinning won’t allow them to get to other apps.
 Just make sure you stay logged out of your banking app when you’re not using it.